History of Cambodia: Foreign involvement in the rise of the Khmer Rouge

+By 1973, the North Vietnamese, who had been fighting alongside the Khmer Rouge against the Cambodian government, had largely ended its support to the war effort.

+China "armed and trained" the Khmer Rouge both during the civil war and the years afterward.
+Since the 1950s, Pol Pot made frequent visits to China, where he received political and military training including from high-ranking CCP officials such as Chen Boda and Zhang Chunqiao.
+After being overthrown during the 1970 coup, Sihanouk fled to Beijing, where Pol Pot was also visiting.
+On the advice of the CCP, the Khmer Rouge started supporting Sihanouk and established the National United Front of Kampuchea with Sihanouk as its figurehead.
+In 1970 alone, the Chinese reportedly gave the group 400 tons of military aid.
+In April 1974, Sihanouk and Khmer Rouge leaders Ieng Sary and Khieu Samphan met with Mao Zedong in Beijing.
+Mao showed support many of the policies proposed by the Khmer Rouge.

 Democratic Kampuchea (Khmer Rouge era) (1975–79)

 Immediately after its victory, the CPK ordered the evacuation of all cities and towns, sending the entire urban population into the countryside to work as farmers, as the CPK was trying to reshape society into a model that Pol Pot had conceived.

 The new government sought to completely restructure Cambodian society.
 Remnants of the old society were abolished and religion was suppressed.
 Agriculture was collectivised, and the surviving part of the industrial base was abandoned or placed under state control.
 Cambodia had neither a currency nor a banking system.